 The project will investigate the effects of digital collaborative sharing platforms on the social interactions in neighbourhoods.
 It project will involve citizens and volunteering organisations.
 Together we will develop new concepts, and evaluate existing and new platforms.

 Sharing Neighbourhoods involves a multi-disciplinary research team, with partners highly experienced within design of digital technologies, societal effects of technology, urban development and social inclusion.
 The following partners are involved: SINTEF, NTNU, Trondheim Røde Kors, Saupstad Frivilligsentral, Fretex, Seniornett and SeniorIKT.
-Three institutes at SINTEF contribute: SINTEF Digital (leader), SINTEF Technology and Society and SINTEF Byggforsk.
-The project duration is 3 years with a total budgeted effort of 71 PM.
+Two institutes at SINTEF contribute: SINTEF Digital (leader) and SINTEF Community.
+The project duration is 3 years, with a total budgeted effort of 71 PM.

 Sharing Neighbourhoods is a research project funded by the Norwegian Research Council as part of the BYFORSK initiative.
 The research in BYFORSK is about delivering new insight and solutions that foster attractive, sustainable and economically viable urban areas.